-As we, at Perkins & Co, spend the last days of 2015 preparing for the upcoming filing season, we want to ensure you know about information reporting requirements with which you may need to comply in addition to filing income tax returns.
-We've summarized what's new below.
-If you'd like help complying with any of the filings mentioned within this document, please contact us by January 15, 2016.
-We'll gladly help you gather all information needed to file in a timely fashion.
+As we, at Perkins & Co, spend the last days of 2017 preparing for the upcoming filing season, we want to ensure you know about information reporting requirements that you may need to comply with, in addition to filing income tax returns.
+We summarized some reminders below.
+If needed, we'd be happy to help you comply with any of the filings mentioned in this document.
+Please get in touch with us by January 2, 2018 so we can help you gather all the information needed to file in a timely fashion.